-The Policy is to be maintained and updated by the HINU Campus Advocate Coordinator.
+The Policy is to be maintained and updated by the HINU Sexual Misconduct Response & Prevention Coordinator.
 HINU reserves the right to review and update the Policy in accordance with changing legal requirements and specific needs of the University.
-Any questions of interpretation regarding the Policy shall be referred to the HINU Campus Advocate Coordinator's interpretation determination is final.
-However, an individual may file a complaint with the U.S. Department of the Interior, Office of Diversity, Inclusion and Civil Rights based on an allegation that the interpretation that this Policy discriminates on the basis of sex.
+Any questions of interpretation regarding the Policy shall be referred to the HINU Sexual Misconduct Response & Prevention Coordinator .
+The HINU Sexual Misconduct Response & Prevention is final.
+However, an individual may file a complaint with the U.S. Department of the Interior, Office of Civil Rights based on an allegation that the interpretation that this Policy discriminates on the basis of sex.